 If you hate the idea of allopathic (the normal kind that you run to the doctor or pharmacy for) medicine, it’s not wise to just sit and do nothing.
 You have other choices for self-limiting ailments that are much safer and are very effective.
 Don’t just sit there and do nothing though.
 Homeopathic remedies are incredibly safe.

-Here’s a list of things that are less safe and more toxic than homeopathic remedies:
+Here’s a list of things that are less safe than OTC homeopathic remedies:

 - OTC children’s pain medicines